WSU-4110/Notely/README.md

 flutter pub get
 ```

--If the file structure can't be seen, at the very top left of VS Code, there is an icon that looks like two pages.
+- If the file structure can't be seen, at the very top left of VS Code, there is an icon that looks like two pages.
 When hovering over it will say "Explorer".
 Click on that to show the file structure.

 ### Running Notely

--In the file structure navigate to "Notely/lib/main.dart" and double click main.dart.
+- In the file structure navigate to "Notely/lib/main.dart" and double click main.dart.

--At the very bottom right of VS Code it will say "No Device".
+- At the very bottom right of VS Code it will say "No Device".
 Click on "No Device" and VS Code will prompt for a device.

--If you installed Android Studio properly, you should see an option to select "Start PIXEL 2 API 30" as a device.
+- If you installed Android Studio properly, you should see an option to select "Start PIXEL 2 API 30" as a device.

--Once you select the device, you will see VS Code launch the device and the emulated device will show up.
+- Once you select the device, you will see VS Code launch the device and the emulated device will show up.

--As long as main.dart is currently in focus, you will see a triangle play button at the top right of VS Code.
+- As long as main.dart is currently in focus, you will see a triangle play button at the top right of VS Code.
 Click the play button and select "Start Debugging".

--You will see VS Code launch the app and will build it.
+- You will see VS Code launch the app and will build it.
 This can take a couple minutes so be patient.
 If it was successful, you will see the app automatically open in the emulator.

--The app is now ready to use.
+- The app is now ready to use.

 For help getting started with Flutter, view our